Cleft Palate: Feeding Your Baby

 Here are some tips to try when feeding your baby who has a cleft palate.
 These tips can help whether you are using formula or breast milk that you have pumped.

-- Be patient, and don't rush yourself or your baby.
+Don't rush yourself or your baby.

 - Use a soft, compressible nipple.

 Many different types of nipples are available.
 Try several until you find one that works best for your baby.
 Nipples that empty by gravity, such as the crosscut nipple, may work best.
 The hospital where your baby is born will often supply a special bottle or nipple for feeding a baby who has a cleft palate.
+And you may have a specialist to support you or help you with feeding.

 - Use a bottle you can squeeze.